open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/springboot.md

 The OpenTelemetry starter uses OpenTelemetry [Spring Boot auto-configurations](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.auto-configuration).

-Tou can look at [this](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation/spring/spring-boot-autoconfigure/README.md#features) to know the supported libraries and features of the OpenTelemetry auto-configurations.
+You can look at [this](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation/spring/spring-boot-autoconfigure/README.md#features) to know the supported libraries and features of the OpenTelemetry auto-configurations.

 ### Maven